juniorgasparotto/SysCommand/documentation/en.md

 The execution occurs only if all the levels have at least one `Command` valid.

-A `Command` is considered valid when he has at least one valid member (method or property) and any invalid member.
+A `Command` is considered valid when he has at least one valid member (method or property) and there is no invalid members.

-If this rule fails, the `Execute()` method will indicate on `ExecutionResult.State` the type property of the error and all errors will be displayed in the property `ExecutionResult.Errors` :
+If this rule fails, the `Execute()` method will indicate in `ExecutionResult.State` which the type property of the error and all errors will be displayed in the property `ExecutionResult.Errors` :

 * `ExecutionState.NotFound`: When there is no valid or invalid in any level.
 Or when there are only properties and all are with in the State `NotMapped` .
 * `ExecutionState.HasError`: Indicates that there is one or more invalid members in any of the levels.